kartik-venugopal/swift-ffmpeg-player/README.md

 Are you totally new to audio programming in general ?
 Or want to develop your own player someday ?
 Welcome.

+Are you trying to get a quick prototype or proof of concept ffmpeg player developed in a few hours / days ?
+You can start here.

+Are you a seasoned programmer who doesn't have the time or patience to figure it out on your own ?
+Good ... you don't have to.

 I am *not* trying to educate those of you who have been taming ffmpeg for years :)

 ## Why ?